-Preregistration is held for returning degree seeking undergraduate students is held in November for the spring semester, February for the summer session and in March for the fall semester.
-Prior to registration and depending on the student’s program, a Registration Access Code (RAC Code) or Alternate Pin is required and obtained from the student’s primary advisor.
+- Preregistration for returning and continuing undergraduate students is held in October for the spring semester, February for the summer session and in March for the fall semester.
+Prior to Fall and Spring registration a Registration Access Code (RAC Code) or Alternate Pin is required for all freshman and sophomore level students, for all students with an academic sanctions of Probation or Continued Probation prior to registering for classes and for all students returning from medical leave of absence or prior academic sanctions..
+The Registration Access Code (RAC Code) or Alternate Pin is obtained from the student’s primary advisor or student success advisor.
+For course registration that requires permission to register, students should contact the academic unit offering the course prior to the schedule date to register.
 Students are required to resolve all holds placed on their student account before they can register for classes.

-Registration for continuing students occurs for each of the three academic semesters.
+- Registration for continuing students occurs for each of the three academic semesters.
 Prior to each registration period, course listings, specific registration dates and times, registration instructions as well as up to date information regarding course openings and prerequisites are available online through the LeopardWeb student portal.
 Responsibility for course selection and fulfillment of graduation requirements ultimately rests with the student.

 Colleges of the Fenway Cross Registration

 Wentworth is a member of the Colleges of the Fenway (COF), an association of four Fenway-area institutions whose other members are Emmanuel College, Massachusetts College of Art and Design, Massachusetts College of Pharmacy and Health Sciences, and Simmons College.

 Students interested in cross-registering for a course through the COF must complete the cross-registration application through the COF registration portal.
 (Hyperlink the word portal with: http://www.colleges-fenway.org/academics/cross-registration/)